execution-flows/flow-compose/README.md

     ...
 ```

+  * **`cached`**
-1. `cached` - an optional argument with default value `False`.
+    * An optional argument with the default value `False`.
-    * When set to `True`, the function will be called only once during a single flow execution, and the flow context will cache its return value for the duration of the flow execution.
+    * When set to `True`, the function is executed only once during a single flow execution, and its return value is cached in the flow context for the duration of that execution.
-    * We set the `cached` flag to `True` when:
+    * Use the `cached` flag when:
-      1. The function execution is expensive - like reading from a database or sending a request to an external API, and the result will not change during the flow execution.
+      1. The function execution is expensive — such as reading from a database or sending a request to an external API—and the result remains unchanged during the flow execution.
-      2. We want to make the function idempotent - like when creating or updating a database record.
-We want to ensure we create only one record or update the same record only once.
+      2. You want the function to be idempotent — ensuring that, for example, a database record is created only once or updated only once.

+  * **`standard_python_argument`**
-2. `standard_python_argument` - a standard Python function argument of any valid Python type passed during flow function invocation.
+    * A standard Python function argument of any valid type passed during flow function invocation.
-   * Available only in the body of the flow function.
+    * Available only within the body of the flow function.
-   * It is not available to other flow functions in the flow.
+    * Not accessible to other flow functions in the flow.

-3. `flow_function` - a flow function defined in the flow configuration made available to the code in the flow function body.
+  * **`flow_function`** - a flow function defined in the flow configuration that is made available within the flow function body.
-   * When the `flow_function` has a default value marked as `optional_flow_function_configuration_override` in the reference code, you can use it in the flow body.
+    * If a `flow_function` has a default value, referred in the reference code as `optional_flow_function_configuration_override`, you can use that override only in the function body.
 The rest of the flow functions have access to the definition from the flow configuration.
-   * The `T` type is the return type of the function.
+    * The type parameter `T` represents the return type of the function.

 ## What's next?